You are here

 Is the product a therapeutic good?

-- Confirm if the goods that are intended for supply are therapeutic goods
+- Confirm if the goods you intend to supply are therapeutic goods

-- they may be classed as food or a cosmetic in which case they are regulated under other legislation
+- Some goods may be classed as food or a cosmetic in which case they are regulated under other legislation

 Is the product already authorised for supply in Australia?